showman-sharma/gesture_recognition/README.md

 # Gesture Recognition
-> We build a CNN based model that can accurately recognize and interpret gestures performed by users in videos captured by a webcam.
+> We build a CNN-based model that can accurately recognize and interpret gestures performed by users in videos captured by a webcam.